Banksia attenuata: Ecology

 Once released, seed germinates at temperatures between 15 and 20 C to optimise timing with autumn and winter rains and hence maximise chance of survival.
 Still, many seedlings die off in the hot and dry summer months.
 Seedling survival for the species is lower than for banksias which regenerate by seeding over time.
 Despite this, the longevity of mature plants allows for maintenance of population until favourable years enable better survival of young plants.
 As they mature, plants are less likely to perish and are estimated to live for 300 years or more.
 Analyzing the seed bank and longitudinal results over fifteen years on the Eneabba sandplain showed that B. attenuata would become more abundant over time with fire intervals averaging between 6 and 20 years, peaking with intervals around 10 to 12 years, compared with longer intervals for the reseeders B. hookeriana and B. prionotes.
 Placed against its rivals, B. attenuata would be dominant between 8 and 10 or 11 years, but at longer intervals is outcompeted by B. hookeriana.
 Variability in the timing between fires allows all three species to coexist.
 Exaggerated good and bad weather conditions favours B. attenuata over the reseeding species, which suffer more.

 Despite having relatively heavy seed, seed from Banksia attenuata has a high rate of long-distance dispersal.
 A genetic study of populations in Eneabba showed that over 5% of plants had originated up to 2.6 km away (similar rates to Banksia hookeriana, the seed of which only weighs half as much).
-The mechanism for this is unclear, although Byron Lamont has proposed the Carnaby's black cockatoo (Calyptorhynchus latirostris) as a vector; the species seeks out Banksia attenuata cones after bushfire, possibly because the large seeds and greater chance of grubs in the cone make them more nutritious.
+The mechanism for this is unclear, although Byron Lamont has proposed the Carnaby's black cockatoo (Zanda latirostris) as a vector; the species seeks out Banksia attenuata cones after bushfire, possibly because the large seeds and greater chance of grubs in the cone make them more nutritious.
 Flowering has been recorded one to two years after a bushfire.

-Flower spikes in late bud are used in the cut flower industry, primarily in Western Australia.